 The Master's programs in Global Studies have developed in a growth process that has been supported by the great commitment and interest of researchers, lecturers and students of the university in cooperation with external organizations.
 They bundle the professional expertise of the University of Graz in the fields of globalisation and (sustainable) development.
 Fighting poverty, world hunger, education, climate and environmental protection, human rights, worldwide production and working conditions, diversity and gender, peace and justice, etc. are central themes of Global Studies, which also corresponds to the contents of the "Sustainable Development Goals" of the United Nations.

-Starting in the winter semester 2018/19, 3 new curricula with different specialisations came into force:
+Since winter semester 2018/19, 3 curricula with different specialisations came into force:

 - Global Studies - Specialization Business Economics and Environment

 - Global Studies - Specialization Law and Politics